CASFRI/CASFRI/README.md

 * **Validation of output using summary statistics** - The [summary_statistics](https://github.com/CASFRI/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to produce summary statistics for all attributes in each source inventory.
 These scripts use the R programming language and require that R be installed (https://www.r-project.org/).
 The output is a set of html files containing the summary information.
 These can be used to check for outliers, unexpected values, correct assignment of error codes etc.

 ### Workflow Scripts
 The translation of each dataset is done using the scripts in the [CASFRI/workflow/02_produceCASFRI/02_perInventory](https://github.com/CASFRI/CASFRI/tree/master/workflow/02_produceCASFRI/02_perInventory) folder.
-The translation process involve calling three functions:
+The translation process involves calling three functions:

 * TT_Prepare() to validates and compile the translation table into a TT_TanslateXXX() function.
 * TT_CreateMappingView() to create a VIEW mapping the raw inventory tables attribute names to the translation tables attribute names.